Lurk/ac2023/readme.md

 Off course I can google `Dijkstra's algorithm`, but it would be too easy.

 I am so proud of myself.
 My homegrown algorithm does find shortest path on test data only in 10 minutes :) And dies with stack overflow on the real data.
 Maybe it is time to call Dijkstra for help.

+Spent some time reading [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra's_algorithm) and can't figure out how to apply the no more that 3 steps in one direction rule to it.
+But reading it gave me idea that I want to try.

+For every point point the map we have a few directions we can go.
+The amount of those directions depends on 3 previous ones.
+Which means that for every pair of `([Option<Direction>;3], index)` we can remember min distance.

+That work very well.
+Test run finishes in 0.04s, which is much better than 10 minutes.
+Run on a real data still fails with stack overflow.